ashrafulislam65/Hero.io-Software-Store/README.md

-# 🦸‍♂️ Assignment 008 — Hero IO

-### 📅 Deadline For 60 marks: 09 October , 2025 (11:59 pm ⏱️)

-### 📅 Deadline For 50 marks : 10 October , 2025 (11:59 pm⏱️)

-### 📅 Deadline For 30 marks: Any time after 10 October , 2025.

 ---
-## Private Repo-Link : please create your own public repository for this assignment.
+## Welcome to Hero.IO Website
+-It a like of app store website .where you can get apps and easily install.
 ---

 # 🐣 Basic Requirements

-- Make the Application Responsive for All the Devices
+- Responsive for All the Devices
-- Do minimum 5 commits to your github Repository
+- More than 5 commits of  github Repository added
-- Give a meaning full name to your application
+- A meaning full name to your application
-- Make Sure on Production Application is error Free
+- Production Application is error Free
-- Add a Readme.md with App Name , Description & Technologies
+-  A Readme.md with App Name , Description & Technologies added

 ---